The Best Toaster in Australia for 2022

 If you’d like to toast more than your standard bread, something like ciabatta, pay attention to slot length.
 You may need to get a long slot length toaster.
-This isn’t necessarily a feature you pay more for: our Sunbeam runner-up is long length and its RRP is just $50.
+This isn’t necessarily a feature you pay more for: our best 2 slice toaster, the Sunbeam Long Slot Toaster, is long length and its RRP is just $50.

 What you get if you spend more